 We operate in partnership with the Freeride World Tour (FWT) and the resorts that host IFSA sanctioned events.
 The IFSA has built and unified a network of events that enable junior and adult athletes to earn points and compete and qualify in regional, national, and world series events.
 The IFSA represents the interests of athletes and allows them to have a voice in their sport.
-Your membership with IFSA supports our mission, our staff, and allows you to earn points for a ranking against riders in your category and earn recognition in the sport of Freeride.
+Your membership with IFSA supports our mission, our staff, and allows you to earn points for a ranking against riders in your division and earn recognition in the sport of Freeride.
 To learn more, visit our About Us section.

-To compete in IFSA sanctioned events, you must have an active IFSA membership.
-Memberships are offered for Juniors (under 18) and their Freeride Coaches as well as for Collegiate and Adult athletes.
+To compete in IFSA-sanctioned events, you must have an active IFSA membership.
+Memberships are offered for Juniors (under-18) and their Freeride Coaches as well as for Collegiate and Adult athletes.

 To determine which IFSA membership type you need to compete this season, see the diagram below.